-Prior to his retirement from full time academic work, Dr. Friedel was Heman E. Drummond Professor and Chair of the Department of Psychiatry and Behavioral Neurobiology at the University of Alabama at Birmingham.
+Prior to his retirement from full-time academic work, Dr. Friedel was Heman E. Drummond Professor and Chair of the Department of Psychiatry and Behavioral Neurobiology at the University of Alabama at Birmingham.
 He has also served as chair of the departments of psychiatry at Virginia Commonwealth University and the University of Michigan, and Executive Director of the Mental Health Research Institute at the University of Michigan.
-Dr. Friedel has worked in the private sector as Senior Vice President, Physician-in-Chief, Director of Research and a member of the Board of Directors of Charter Medical Corporation.
+Dr. Friedel worked for six years in the private sector as Senior Vice President, Physician-in-Chief, Director of Research and a member of the Board of Directors of Charter Medical Corporation.

 Dr. Friedel’s research interests have focused, in part, on developing effective pharmacological treatments for patients with borderline personality disorder, and on identifying biological defects in patients with this disorder.
 He has founded Borderline Personality Disorder Clinics at both UAB and MCV/VCU.
-In addition, he has published a book for patients with borderline personality disorder, their families and mental health professionals titled Borderline Personality Disorder Demystified, the second edition of which is due on shelves in February, 2018.
+In addition, he has published a book for patients with borderline personality disorder, their families, and mental health professionals titled Borderline Personality Disorder Demystified.
+The second edition of this book is in press and will be published in February 2018.